chris-ch/category-theory-basics/README.md

 In doing so, _Hom<sub>M</sub>(M)_ is a set containing each of the arrows and any two arrows can be combined to form another one, thereby providing a binary operation, with in particular _Id<sub>M</sub>_ as its neutral element.

-Actually any (classical set) monoïd is isomorphic to the hom-set of some single object category.
+Actually any monoïd (in the traditional sense for sets) is isomorphic to the hom-set of some single object category.

 ## Generalized elements